-(2) The amounts reported in the "Stock Awards" and "Option Awards" columns represent the grant date fair value of the awards for the years ended December 31, 2021, December 31, 2020 and December 31, 2019, respectively, computed in accordance with FASB ASC Topic 718.
-The amounts reported in the "Stock Awards" column represent PSU awards for 2021 and 2020 and PSU and RSU awards for 2019.
-The grant date fair value reported for the 2021 PSU awards is based on performance at the target level and, as calculated in accordance with ASC Topic 718, is determined using a Monte Carlo simulation model since payouts are based in part on a relative total stockholder return ("TSR") modifier, which is a market condition.
-As stated in the description of the PSU awards following the "2021 Grants of Plan-Based Awards Table" on page 58, the payout based on maximum performance is 200% of the target level, which, if achieved, would correspond to the values reported in the table below, holding constant the grant date fair value of the Company's common stock.
-The assumptions used in calculating the amounts reported for awards granted in 2021 are included in footnote 9 to the Company's audited financial statements for the fiscal year ended December 31, 2021, included in the Company's Annual Report on Form 10-K filed with the SEC on February 16, 2022.
-The assumptions used in calculating the amounts reported for awards granted prior to 2021 are included in the footnote captioned "Stock Benefit Plans" to the Company's audited financial statements for the relevant fiscal year, included in the Company's Annual Reports on Form 10-K previously filed with the SEC.
-The amounts reported in these columns may differ slightly from the corresponding amounts reported in these columns may differ slightly from the amounts disclosed in the "2021 and 2022 Annual Total Direct Compensation of Named Executive Officers" section on page 31 of the Compensation Discussion and Analysis due to rounding to the nearest whole share.
+(2) The amounts reported in the "Stock Awards" and "Option Awards" columns represent the grant date fair value of the awards for the years ended December 31, 2022, December 31, 2021 and December 31, 2020, respectively, computed in accordance with FASB ASC Topic 718.
+The amounts reported in the "Stock Awards" column represent PSU awards for 2022, 2021 and 2020.
+The grant date fair value reported for the 2022 PSU awards is based on performance at the target level and, as calculated in accordance with FASB ASC Topic 718, is determined using a Monte Carlo simulation model since payouts are based in part on a relative total stockholder return ("TSR") modifier, which is a market condition.
+As stated in the description of the PSU awards following the "2022 Grants of Plan-Based Awards Table" on page 61, the payout based on maximum performance is 200% of the target level, which, if achieved, would correspond to the values reported in the table below, holding constant the grant date fair value of the Company's common stock.
+The assumptions used in calculating the amounts reported for awards granted in 2022 are included in footnote 9 to the Company's audited financial statements for the fiscal year ended December 31, 2022, included in the Company's Annual Report on Form 10-K filed with the SEC on February 13, 2023.
+The assumptions used in calculating the amounts reported for 2022 are included in footnote 9 captioned "Stock Benefit Plans" to the Company's audited financial statements for the relevant fiscal year, included in the Company's Annual Reports on Form 10-K previously filed with the SEC.
+The amounts reported in these columns may differ slightly from the amounts disclosed in the "2022 and 2023 and 2023 Annual Total Direct Compensation of Named Executive Officers" section on page 35 of the Compensation Discussion and Analysis due to rounding to the nearest whole share.